 It offers a 2.00% annual interest rate that puts it on par with some of the highest yield savings accounts in the market.
 Unlike a savings account, there is no charge or deduction for spending money through a debit card.
 You can also issue written checks incurring no costs.

 The interest is paid on the average balance you maintain in the account annually.

-It’s easy to open a SoFi account–the process shouldn’t take over five minutes.
-You don’t have to visit any bank branches and can open the account from the comfort of your home.
+It’s easy to open a SoFi account--the process shouldn’t take over five minutes.
+You don’t have to visit any bank branches and can open an account from the comfort of your home.

 Visit the SoFi website and register for an account online.
 There is no minimum balance required, and the account can be opened with $0.

 There is a minimum age requirement--the account holder must be at least 18 years old.
 The person must also be a permanent resident or citizen of the United States.